Skip to main content

 • Persistent headache lasting more than 24 hours

-• Mood changes or mental health concerns
+• Mood changes or mental health symptoms

 Frequently asked questions